JuliaLang/Pkg.jl/docs/src/index.md

 significantly improving reproducibility of projects.
 If you’ve ever tried to run code you haven’t used in a while only to find that you can’t get anything to work because you’ve updated or uninstalled some of the packages your project was using, you’ll understand the motivation for this approach.
-In Pkg3, since each project maintains its own independent set of package versions, you’ll never have this problem again.
+In Pkg, since each project maintains its own independent set of package versions, you’ll never have this problem again.
 Moreover, if you check out a project on a new system, you can simply materialize the environment described by its manifest file and immediately be up and running with a known-good set of dependencies.

-Since environments are managed and updated independently from each other, “dependency hell” is significantly alleviated in Pkg3.
+Since environments are managed and updated independently from each other, “dependency hell” is significantly alleviated in Pkg.
 If you want to use the latest and greatest version of some package in a new project but you’re stuck on an older version in a different project, that’s no problem – since they have separate environments they can just use different versions, which are both